 Below we have described the role of each team member in detail.

 The presenter creates the keynote, holds the webinar, and makes reports.
-They are in constant interaction with the audience – answering questions, inviting to discussions and stirring interest.
+In addition, they constantly interact with the audience — answering questions, inviting to discussions, and stirring interest.

-The presenter’s main goal is to outline the webinar’s aims, in form of new services, teach, make a presentation and induce attendees to visit a website or submit an application.
+The presenter’s primary goal is to outline the webinar’s aims in the form of new services, teach, make a presentation and induce attendees to visit a website or submit an application.

-The presenter’s most important task is to represent their company at the webinar, that is being the company’s “face.”
+The presenter’s most important task is representing their company at the webinar, which is the company’s “face.”
+The presenter is responsible for the impression of a brand that is formed for the audience.
+As the presenters are the spokesperson for your organization, selecting them should be treated with utmost importance.
+The presenter’s most important task is representing their company at the webinar, which is being the company’s “face.”
 The presenter is responsible for the impression of a brand that is formed for the audience.
 As the presenters are the spokesperson for your organization, selecting them should be treated with utmost importance.

 How do you find a good presenter?

 A good option would be to look for someone senior within your company.
 Here are some benefits of this approach:

 - They know your product or service best since this is their job.

 - You can check and monitor the content they plan to present.